Aaron98990/ways-of-the-game/goalkeeper.md

 Goalkeepers may wear caps.
 Any player, including goalkeepers, can wear gloves - there are no size, color, or stickiness restrictions on gloves.

-> Goalkeepers may wear tracksuit bottoms.[...]
-Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
+> Non-dangerous protective equipment, for example gloves, headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
+Goalkeepers may wear tracksuit bottoms. _Law 4.4_
-> - Law 4

 Goalkeepers must be distinguishable from other players and the match officials.